-Substance Abuse & PTSD Treatment for First Responders
+Substance Abuse & PTSD in First Responders: Causes & Treatment

 The heroic duties of firefighters, police, paramedics, and emergency medical technicians are crucial to society.
 Unfortunately, the experiences of first responders can be extremely emotionally draining.
 Being constantly exposed to life-threatening situations and working long hours under strenuous conditions may put first responders at a greater risk of developing post-traumatic stress disorder and depression compared to the general population.